zach-thompson/BIEN-4290/README.md

 # BIEN_4290

-Contains all the code from BIEN 4290 - Spring 2022
+Contains all classwork from Biocomputing Lab II (BIEN 4290) - Spring 2022

-Testing coms